Jump to

 Light is directed around the nucleus

-Control the path of an orbiting electron by changing the path of the light that is attached to the orbiting electron
+By changing the path of the light that is attached to the orbiting electron

-The net outcome is that at a distance, the orbiting electron is attracted towards the nucleus
+The orbiting electron is attracted towards the nucleus

 But close to the nucleus, the orbiting electron is pushed onto a tangential path around the nucleus

-The orbiting electron moves around the nucleus in a potential well that sits at a distance from the nucleus
+The orbiting electron moves around the nucleus in a potential well

-With the potential well bounded on its inner side by a repulsive region surrounding the nucleus
+With the potential well bounded on its inner side, by a repulsive region surrounding the nucleus

 Light is directed around the nucleus Net outcome